Jacqueline Heron Wray

 I have not lost a loved one to COVID-19.
-I do not know anyone who has had it.
-I am a retired health professional; therefore, I am not subjected to emotional trauma and risk on a daily basis.
+I do not know anyone who has succumbed to it.
+I am a retired health professional; therefore, I am not subjected to emotional trauma and risk daily.
 (That said, I will return to nursing if I am required to do so.)
 I am not employed in a service or industry now facing the threat of closure and redundancies.
 I am not living in a high rise, I have a garden, nor am I working full time from home while trying to home school my children.
 In truth, I am a closet introvert at heart and liked the idea that I could stay at home every day with no excuses required.

 My heart goes out to everyone affected by this unpredictable, indiscriminate, and deadly virus.
 Believe me, I know how fortunate I am.
 I am truly thankful.

-In the beginning, every day more and more deaths due to COVID-19 were reported.
+In the beginning, every day increased numbers of deaths due to COVID-19 were reported.

 Another individual has scoffed at this notion, saying we are not in control of the virus and that we will not be back to normal next year at all.

 The R rate, (reproduction number = the average number of secondary infections by a single infected person) has not altered much with the re-opening of pubs and restaurants…yet?
 The fact remains that the poorest areas have suffered more than twice as many deaths as the richest.
-The police ‘simply don’t have the capacity’ to enforce face masks and are urging people ‘not to have a go’ at people who do not wear them, two new places in England are facing local lockdown… and so it goes on.
+The police ‘simply don’t have the capacity to enforce face masks and are urging people not to have a go at those who do not wear them.
+Two places in England are facing local lockdown… and so it goes on.
 Positive vibes, negative vibes, and contradictory vibes.

 To end my tuppence worth, I must say I have noticed more camaraderie and community spirit.
 There is a general sense that we are all in this together and must support each other.

-Of course, 45,554 deaths, with 297, 146 cases is a titanic price to pay for the silver lining lockdown had brought about.
+Of course, 45,554 deaths, with 297, 146 cases are a titanic price to pay for the unseen benefit lockdown had brought about.
 Tragically so, but I hope that we will learn and grow, change for the better, progress, and develop in a positive way which may have been unthinkable before lockdown, and I have a rainbow in my window to prove it.